 To advance their careers and become forest and conservation technicians or foresters, forest and conservation workers usually need an associate's or bachelor's degree in forestry or a related field.

-Job prospects will be best for workers who have a background in fire suppression activities.
-Workers who follow standard safety procedures, remain physically fit, and work well in teams will have the best opportunities.
+Workers who follow standard safety procedures, remain physically fit, and work well on teams will have the best job opportunities.